Instructions

 • When a problem must be reported, please send details on the facts, to help the logistics team support you.

-In any e-mail exchange with the organizers and logistics, please include the following items in the email subject: (i) conference name and the(ii) paper number.
+In any e-mail exchange with the organizers and logistics, please include the following items in the email subject: conference name and the article number.

 Selection process

 Submissions are peer reviewed by 4-6 members of the International TPC (Technical Program Committee).
 TPC consists of international experts who are leading researchers in the field, working in academia and industry.
 The comments are intended to drive the authors to provide a better camera-ready or to improve the future submissions, when rejected.
+All comments are in the spirit of scientific help.

-IARIA also provide a dedicated review on the editorial/grammar/punctuation.
+IARIA also provide for free a dedicated review on the editorial/grammar/punctuation.
 Before and after the camera-ready version there is a cross-validation of the accuracy of updated version.
 The last validation is performed on the publisher's site.

 Papers with very valuable ideas, but in much need of presentation improvements, are given special attention; a TPC member from the IARIA “task force” will be coaching the authors to improve the paper.
 The final version is again revised by a IARIA member to validate the quality.